davetron5000/rspec_test_data/README.md

 end
 ```

-The test set up is pretty similar.
-It also might be nice to use this setup when you are working on the front-end to have some realistic
+The test set up for both tests is pretty similar.
+The first test does not specify the service, but the service doesn't matter to that test, so it could absolutely use the exact same set of services and appointments that the second test uses.

-data.
-The first test does not specify the service, but the service doesn't matter, so it could absolutely use the exact same set of
+It also might be nice to use this setup when you are working on the front-end to have some realistic data or as part of a larger set of
-services and appointments.
+test data for a system test that involves this code.

 We could put that in a `before` block or a series of `let` calls, but this doesn't make it easy to use outside this test.
 Enter
 `rspec_test_data`.